bfeinsilver/ginseng/README.md

 ```

 ## Analysis
 Our query of the Nucleotide database yielded 5,972 complete chloroplast genomes, 2,302 of which represented unique plant species occurring in mountains.
 This indicates that over 60% of the genomes represented either multiple sequences of a single species, sequences of synonymous species, sequences of varieties and subspecies, or sequences of species that did not occur in mountains.
-A histogram of the results is generally consistent with the observation that the species richness declines with increasing elevation ([Rahbeck 1995][7]).
-However, it is unclear why so few species occurred in Belt 6 (mountain area with frost)...
+A histogram of the results is generally consistent with the observation that species richness declines with increasing elevation ([Rahbeck 1995][7]).
+The relatively low number of species occurring in the *mountain area with frost* belt (6) is due to the fact that the land area of this belt is 3.4 times and 2.8 times less than the *mountain area without frost* (7) and *lower montane* (5) belts, respectively.

 ![Histogram](https://github.com/bfeinsilver/ginseng/blob/master/hist.png)